bscott711/next-babylon-netlify/README.md

-# IIBR
+# Next-Babylon-Netlify

-## Interactive isosurfaces using babylonjs rendering
+## Interactive isosurfaces using babylonjs rendering deployed to netlify

 This package provides a utility to add an interactive rendering environment to static HTML pages.